Weak localization as probe of spin-orbit-induced spin-split bands in bilayer graphene proximity coupled to WSe$_2$

 To interpret our experimental findings, it is crucial to consider the nature of carrier transport near the band edge of proximity-coupled gapped BLG.
 In this regime, the mean free path is significantly reduced due to two main factors: (i) enhanced scattering from impurity states and disorder introduced by the adjacent WSe$_2$ layer, and (ii) the relatively low Fermi velocity $v_\mathrm{F}$ (or, in other terms, the high effective mass) near the band edge of gapped BLG.
 Both effects drive the system into a more diffusive transport regime.
 In addition, we note that the band mismatch between the double-gated BLG region (with one valence band) and the lead regions (with two valence bands) may also create an effective cavity, which increases the dwell time and thereby enhances the WL signal.

 Importantly, the observed WL signatures near the valence band edge — where only one valence band is relevant — are consistent with expectations based on Berry phase considerations.
-In Figs.~\ref{f4}a,b we show calculations of the band structure of the proximity-coupled WSe$_2$/BLG system for different SOC strength and the corresponding accumulated Berry phase for circles around the K-point (for details see Supplementary Information).
-To adjust the band gap and valence band spin splitting, we choose an onsite-potential difference of $15$ meV and the valley-Zeeman SOC strength $\lvz = 2$~meV.
+In Figs.~\ref{f4}a,b we show calculations of the band structure of the proximity-coupled WSe$_2$/BLG system for different SOC strength and the corresponding accumulated Berry phase for circles around the K-point (for details see Supporting Information Sections VII and VIII).
+To adjust the band gap and valence band spin splitting, we choose a layer potential difference of $15$ meV and the valley-Zeeman SOC strength $\lvz = 2$~meV.
 The different panels of Figs.~\ref{f4}a,b correspond to different strengths of Rashba SOC, namely $\lr = \lvz / 5$, $\lr = \lvz$, and $\lr = 5\lvz$ from left to right.
 In Fig.~\ref{f4}a, we see that independent of the Rashba SOC strength, the valence band is always strongly spin-polarized along the $z$-axis (out-of-plane direction) near the band edge.
-In Fig.~\ref{f4}b, we plot (corresponding to the panels in Fig.~\ref{f4}a) the accumulated Berry phase as a function of the integration radius $k$ (for more information on the calculations see Supplementary Information).
+In Fig.~\ref{f4}b, we plot (corresponding to the panels in Fig.~\ref{f4}a) the accumulated Berry phase as a function of the integration radius $k$ (for more information on the calculations see Supporting Information Section VIII).
 Crucially, the resulting Berry phase is always close to $0$ near the band edge (i.e., K-point), giving rise to a pronounced WL instead of a WAL signal when only the upper valence band is occupied~\cite{Lu2011}.
-This finding is independent of the relative Rashba and valley-Zeeman strength and it is consistent with our measurements.
+This finding is independent of the relative Rashba and valley-Zeeman strength and is consistent with our measurements.
 The same argumentation holds for the K'-point without a loss of generality except for a sign change of the Berry phase for increasing~ $k$.